Anatoly1010/Atomize/atomize/documentation/digitizer_functions.md

 Example: digitizer_impedance('CH0', '50', 'CH1', '1 M') sets the impedance of the CH0 to 50 Ohm
 and the impedance of the CH1 to 1 MOhm.
 ```
 This function queries or sets the impedance of the digitizer channels.
 If there is no argument the function will return the impedance of the both digitizer channels.
 If there is an argument the specified impedance will be set for the specified channel.
 The impedance should be one of the following: ['1 M','50'].
 Please note that in the [HF input mode](#digitizer_input_modemode) impedance is fixed at 50 Ohm.
-Default value is '50' for both channels.<br/>
+Default value is '50' for both channels.
+This function is not available for M4I 2211 X8.
+For this digitizer the impedance is fixed at 50 Ohm.<br/>